 Budding idea to start English learning center in China

-So he decided to set up an English language learning center for 5-15 year olds and older teens in China.
+So he decided to set up an English language learning center for 5-15 years old and older teens in China.
 The center’s focus was on speaking, because a lot of local children could already read and write well, but he and his team wanted them to learn correct American-accented English.
 So he returned to Tianjin, found Chinese partners, and set up the company, employing the unique selling point that every teacher would be a current or former Harvard student or teacher.

 Center opens with a bang but various snags emerge